| name | sdd-modify |

 Supported Operations

-1. update_task - Modify existing task fields
+1. update_task - Modify multiple task fields in one operation

 {